 DukeEngage officially launched in 2007, thanks to the generous support and forward-thinking vision of The Duke Endowment and the Bill & Melinda Gates Foundation.
 As the program increased in scope and reach over the years, we’ve benefited from the additional support of a growing number of generous and devoted alumni, parents, and friends.
 These contributions have allowed DukeEngage to:

-- Increase target enrollment to 425 each year, nearly 25% of eligible Duke undergraduates now participate
+- Enroll 400 students each year; nearly 25% of eligible Duke undergraduates now participate

 - Improve the quality of student pre-departure preparation

 Currently, about half of DukeEngage’s annual operating support comes from philanthropy, with remaining support coming from Duke University.